mudigondamm/genai_generated_app/README.md

 and parsing errors in D3.js code.
 So, it is not 100% but very impressive.
 I didn't have to Strackoverflow at all to debug issues.
 I was able to resolve and get the app running in couple of hours with minimal issues.

+This code was developed to accompany my Medium article titled "Use of AI for Enhanced Software Engineering Productivity."
+You can read the full article here: Use of AI for Enhanced Software Engineering Productivity.
 ## Running the application

 Please follow the steps to run on your local machine.
 Python version used for the application is 3.9.
 Best practice is to create a virtual environment.
 Alos, IDE to go with is Pycharm community version, if you want to give it a try.: